If you’re used to 24h shopping, you might get a shock in Vienna.

 Store opening times haven’t changed much since then in Vienna.

-In general, shops are not allowed to open before 6 am or after 9 pm (weekdays) or after 6 pm (Saturdays), or total more than 72 hours of operation per week.
-Shops must also close on Sundays and public holidays.
+In general, shops cannot open before 6am or after 9pm (weekdays) or after 6pm (Saturdays), or total more than 72 hours of operation per week.
+Shops must also close on Sundays and most public holidays.

 There is considerable store-by-store variation within the allowed opening hours, so check before shopping.